netikras/netikras.github.io/blog/public/kubernetes_quick_cluster_setup.md

 - kubectl get nodes
 - install network fabric, e.g. weave
 - install nginx controller
-- kubectl -n ingress-nginx get svc | grep NodePort
+- get ingess controller's Endpoint
 - install helm

 This is what it looks like